Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 Pete Souza/White House via Getty Images

+"Craig's opinion of Barack mattered to me and my brother knew how to read people, especially in the context of a game," Michelle wrote in Becoming.

+"I realized he wasn't selfish," Robinson told the New York Post in December.
+"He wasn't greedy.
+He showed character on the court.
+He called fouls and gave up fouls.
+You have to trust the guys you're playing with in pickup, they'll make the right call.
+He did all of that.
+I was able to get back to her and say, 'He seems like a pretty good guy.'
+The best thing about it I told her is he didn't just pass me the ball because he was dating my sister."

-Meanwhile, as has come up over the years, Barack Obama didn't entirely believe in the institution of marriage, even when he asked Jager to marry him.
+Meanwhile, as has been mentioned over the years, Barack Obama didn't entirely believe in the institution of marriage, even when he asked Jager to marry him.

 When he and Michelle were dating long distance, she informed him of her expectations and he said that getting married didn't matter so long as they were together.